greenelab/knowledge-graph-review/manuscript.md

 Other effots have built off of the TransE and TransH models [@R8kotaKY, @E5xHFo4P; @BRGxlTb9].
 In the future, it may be beneficial for these models to incorporate other types of information such as edge confidence scores, textual information, or edge type information when optimizing these distance models.

-#### Deep Learning
+#### Neural Networks

-Deep learning is a paradigm that uses multiple non-linear transformations to map high dimensional data into a low dimensional space.
+Neural networks are a class of machine learning models inspired by the concept of biological neural networks [@18qlYaJ7r].
+These networks are reputable for making non-linear transformations of high dimensional data to solve classification and regression problems [@18qlYaJ7r].
+In the context of knowledge graphs, the most commonly used structures are based on word2vec [@u5iJzbp9; @1GhHIDxuW].
-Many techniques that use deep learning on knowledge graphs are based on word2vec [@u5iJzbp9; @1GhHIDxuW], a set of approaches that are widely used for natural language processing.
+The word2vec term applies to a set of conceptually related approaches that are widely used in the natural language processing field.
 The goal of word2vec is to project words onto a low dimensional space that preserves their semantic meaning.
 Strategies for training word2vec models use one of two neural network architectures: skip-gram and continuous bag of words (CBOW).
 Both models are feed-forward neural networks, but CBOW models are trained to predict a word given its context while skip-gram models are trained to predict the context given a word [@u5iJzbp9; @1GhHIDxuW].
-Once training has finished, words are now associated with dense vectors that downstream models, such as feed forward networks or recurrent networks, can use for input.
+Once training is completed, words will be associated with dense vectors that downstream models, such as feed forward networks or recurrent networks, can use for input.

 Deepwalk is an early method that represents knowledge graphs in a low dimensional space [@ViMmBmL6].
 The first step of this method is to perform a random walk along a knowledge graph.